Actual source code: ex7.c

 106: Set operators.
 Here the matrix that defines the linear system

-107: also serves as the preconditioning matrix.
+107: also serves as the matrix from which the preconditioner is constructed.

 108: */